shapeshift/web/packages/market-service/src/design/market-service.md

       }
     ```

-* `findByCaip19`
+* `findByAssetId`
   * Args
     ```
-      caip19: string
+      assetId: string
     ```
-  * returns an object keyed by caip19 with the following fields
+  * returns an object keyed by assetId with the following fields
     ```
       {
         marketSource: enum